Elk River, MN 55330(763) 493-2976sales@aurora-asphalt.com

 Water from rain, flooding, or leaks can wash away the soil under the concrete, creating voids into which the concrete slab settles.
 This is often seen when downspouts are pointed directly at the concrete slab, gutters overflow onto the concrete, or there is a lot of water runoff in the area.

-When the soil beneath the concrete isn’t compacted well before pouring concrete, it may sink over time.
+When the soil beneath the concrete isn’t compacted well before pouring the concrete, it may sink over time.
 During construction, the soil gets disturbed and becomes loose.
-It can take 5 to 10 years for the disturbed soil to naturally settle down.
+It can take 5 to 10 years for the disturbed soil to settle down naturally.

 In the case of new construction, a significant amount of soil is displaced and rearranged.
 As soon as the concrete is poured onto that disturbed soil, it’s only a matter of time before the soil and the concrete sink due to natural compaction.
 Unfortunately, due to high demand and the rapid process of constructing homes, proper soil compaction is becoming less common in residential home builds.